My biannual losing submission to NPR’s Three Minute Fiction follows. English teachers should write, so I do.

 For whatever reason new, first time parents make decisions that seem, in retrospect, hilarious, my parents bought for me a white baby blanket, waffle fabric like old fashioned long underwear with a synthetic silken border.
 A melange of vomit and other bodily fluids, dirt, foodstuffs of all kinds, pet hair, and Play Dough slowly, almost generationally melded […]

 That learning should be interest-based is, to me, obvious; I base the curriculum of several digital journalism courses solely upon students following their interests.
-Of course, as a teacher, I also do my damnedest daily to wallop kids with material they will not only not approach with interest, but […]
+Of course, as a teacher, I also […]

 Think of the rule that you never enforce.
 Maybe it’s hats, or gum in the classroom, or cell phone use in the hallway, or eating outside the cafeteria, or using a black pen on Tuesdays, or whatever.
 There’s one, the bridge too far.
 The beginning of The Slide.

 In general, I detest rules.
 It’s congenital. […]